 Interstate 5 passes through the MPO for a distance of just under 25 miles and is the primary transportation connector for the three member cities and the region.
-Redwood Highway (US-199) is an expressway through the Grants Pass urban area before continuing to the northern California/southern Oregon coast.
+Redwood Highway (OR 199) is an expressway through the Grants Pass urban area before continuing to the northern California/southern Oregon coast.
 The Oregon Highway Plan (OHP) classifies it as a Statewide Highway and it is part of the National Highway System (NHS).
 Redwood Highway is also a statewide freight route.
 Although replaced by Interstate 5 as the principal transportation route through the MRMPO, Rogue River Highway (OR 99) incorporates the Sixth and Seventh couplet through downtown Grants Pass before crossing the river and proceeding eastward to Rogue River and Gold Hill.
+Sam Valley Highway (OR 234) is a north/south route connecting Gold Hill and Crater Lake Highway (OR 62).
 Jacksonville Highway (OR 238) proceeds southeasterly from Sixth Street approximately six miles to the southern boundary of the MPO before continuing to Applegate, Jacksonville, and Medford.